 I was 7 years old when my mom and dad split up.
 Mom did a heck of a job raising my sister and me, with considerable help from her own parents.
 We stayed with them often, including every summer after my parents' separation up to my high-school years, and I was lucky enough to live with them on my own after that as I worked a summer job on the parking lot behind their old store.
-Now and then back in the early days I'd wonder if we weren't one of those families in which my mom was secretly, actually my older sister, because she was so youthful and cool while my grandmother would wait up for all three of us, my mother and sister and me, to come home from a night on the boardwalk.
+Now and then back in the early days I'd wonder if we weren't one of those families in which my mom was secretly, actually my older sister, because she was so youthful and cool while my grandmother would wait up for all three of us, Mom and my sister and me, to come home from a night on the boardwalk.
 I have a lot of my grandfather in me, helping make the case, but also far too much of my own dad for it to really be a plausible scenario.
 And besides the fact that my grandmother was 54 when I was born, somebody would've spilled the beans by now.

 Photo © 2010 and courtesy McDonald's.

 I went to McDonald's for an iced coffee the other day and had the following exchange at the register.

 Me: "Could I get a large hazelnut iced coffee, please?"